 This course is for you if you want to make enterprise change happen at scale.
-We are looking for a first cohort of motivated individuals that want to aim beyond their immediate brief, scope or job.
-Attending an Intersection Academy course requires curiosity to apply unfamiliar perspectives, respect for adjacent disciplines with divergent viewpoints, and openness to combine today's disjunct elements to develop a holistic approach.
+We are looking for motivated individuals that want to aim beyond their immediate brief, scope or job.
+Attending an Intersection Academy cohort requires curiosity to apply unfamiliar perspectives, respect for adjacent disciplines with divergent viewpoints, and openness to combine today's disjunct elements to develop a holistic approach.
 Ideally, you'll come with a challenge in your current setting and are willing to learn – and unlearn – in a hands-on group setting.

 You might call yourself a Product or Service Designer, Product Owner or Agile Coach, Business or Enterprise Architect, Business Analyst or Solution Architect – the common challenge we all share is to positively impact our organisations by:

 Wolfgang Goebl is the founder and President of the Intersection Group and an Enterprise Design Coach and IT Enterprise Architect at Austrian Power Grid.
 He is one of the authors of the book “Enterprise Design Patterns” and the EDGY language for collaborative Enterprise Design (www.enterprise.design).